drnic/promptcraft/README.md

 Try out new system prompts on your existing AI conversations.
 Over and over until you're happy.

-The `promptcraft` CLI let's you replay a conversation between a user and an AI assistant, but with a new system prompt.
+The `promptcraft` CLI lets you replay a conversation between a user and an AI assistant, but with a new system prompt.

 Conversations are stored in YAML files that look like: